trevordevore/livecode-sublimetext/README.md

 livecode-sublimetext
 ==============
-LiveCode Language Package for SublimeText
+LiveCode Package for Sublime Text

 # What does this package do?